ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

-# Quick Start Guide: Nexus Bridge + Angular example
+# Quick Start Guide: the Nexus Bridge + Angular example

 This guide will help to setup the demo example that is built using the Nexus Bridge and Angular framework.